 New Teacher Tip: Be a Lifelong Learner

-You should never stop learning as a teacher.
+It would be best if you never stopped learning as a teacher.
 Set goals for yourself as a teacher each month, week, and year, and strive towards them.
-Know your strengths and what you are good at, and work on those that aren’t.Â
+Know your strengths and what you are good at, and work on those that aren’t.

 Set out to continue learning in different ways.
 Observing teachers in other classrooms, reading the latest research-based educational literature, and subscribing to educational podcasts and blog posts are great ways to stay informed.